 Smart Tokens

-In Open BankingProvides third-party financial service providers open access to consumer banking, transaction, and other financial data from banks and non-bank financial institutions through the use of application programming interfaces (APIs).
-Open banking will allow the networking of accounts and data across institutions for use by consumers, financial institutions, and third-party service providers., tokens replace identifying information about the user and the user's bank account information or the user and a payment request with what appears to be a random string of characters and numbers.
+In Open Banking, tokens replace identifying information about the user and the user's bank account information or the user and a payment request with what appears to be a random string of characters and numbers.
 Nobody knows what the token actually means or the information it contains except the bank.
-Tokens are made even more inscrutable using encrypted communication between the
+Tokens are made even more inscrutable using encrypted communication between the TPP, Token and the bank.

 A typical transfer token use case comes to bear when a business (the payee) requests a member (the payer) to authorize a smart token to pay for an online purchase: “Allow Business XYZ to initiate a payment from my bank account to pay €224 for order 79262212.“